 - Tomorrow is the big recital.
 Sometimes when we act like we are angry, we are actually feeling nervous, or something else uncomfortable.
 Is it possible that you’re feeling anxious about the recital?

 This attempt to discuss deeper feelings may or may not result in a discussion.
 Many teenagers, especially boys, are not going to open up to you about this.
-Any many girls will turn your attempt to talk into a whole new fight.
+And many girls will turn your attempt to talk into a whole new fight.
 Both of these are attempts to NOT FEEL their true feelings.

 But it’s OK if those things happen.
 The point is not for you to have a great conversation.
 The point is for you to say that there is a potential for an Anger Iceberg, and that you are willing and able to accept all of their feelings – whatever they are.

-This is not a one-time conversation.
+Emotions and eating disorders are linked, so this is not a one-time conversation.
 This is a conversation that you can have many times with your child to gradually teach him or her how to start looking more deeply at their feelings – both expressed and unexpressed – and to help them see that feelings are not to be feared.